Learn about the best treatment options for co-occurring disorders and begin the road to recovery.

 Very few with a co-occurring disorder sought or received the help they need to get well

 Like addiction treatment or mental health treatment, there are often barriers to co-occurring disorder treatment.
 One such barrier is cost.
 Fortunately, most insurance programs offer coverage for mental health and addiction treatment as part of their coverage plans.
-Of course, insurance policies can be difficult to understand, so it is essential for people to talk to their insurance company or contact a member of our team at Blueprints for Recovery.
+Of course, insurance policies can be difficult to understand, so it is essential for people to talk to their insurance company or contact a member of our team at The PAC Program.
 We can help patients learn more about their insurance coverage before beginning treatment so they have a clear understanding of their potential out-of-pocket expenses.

 Treatment for co-occurring disorders is most effective when providers use an integrated, evidence-based treatment model.
-The best opportunities for recovery and lasting sobriety involve choosing a treatment program like Blueprints for Recovery, where the treatment team is trained to address the unique nature of co-occurring disorder treatment.
+The best opportunities for recovery and lasting sobriety involve choosing a treatment program like The PAC Program, where the treatment team is trained to address the unique nature of co-occurring disorder treatment.
 At our co-occurring disorder treatment program, we will work with each patient to develop a comprehensive treatment program that addresses their addiction and mental health symptoms.

 If you or a loved one needs help, please call us at